-Revenue from the sale of the Company's connected devices and infrastructure network products and utility software application licenses is recognized at a point in time when control of the hardware products and software is transferred to the customers, primarily upon delivery on a freight on board ("FOB") basis upon shipment or access to customer is provided.
+Revenue from the sale of the Company's connected devices and infrastructure network products and utility software application licenses is recognized at a point in time when control of the hardware products and software is transferred to the customers, primarily upon delivery on a freight on board basis upon shipment or access to customer is provided.

 Installation services are for the installation of the Company's connected devices and infrastructure network products and utility software applications.
-Engineering services are primarily consulting, implementation and integration services entered into either on a time & materials or fixed fee basis.
+Engineering services are primarily consulting, implementation and integration services entered into either on a time and materials or fixed fee basis.
 Revenue from installation and engineering services is recognized over time, using input method to measure progress towards complete satisfaction of the service.

-Revenue from PCS is recognized rateably over the term of the PCS.
+Revenue from post-contract technical support and annual software maintenance services ("PCS") is recognized rateably over the term of the PCS.
 Any unrecognized revenue is recorded in deferred revenue.